aolde/domy.js/README.md

 Why?
 ----
-This library was created while developing extensions for Google Chrome, because including the full jQuery library felt like a waste when I would not need most of the features and the cross-browser support it offers.
+This library was created while developing extensions for Google Chrome, where you do not need all the features jQuery offers, like the wide cross-browser support it has.
 Domy.js only have the most basic utilities and use the latest DOM API to keep the code small.

 Support
 -------